Car Wreck Chiropractic Care in Lakewood, Colorado

 Over 90% of car accident victims will experience some type of neck pain.
 This pain can spread into the shoulders, between the shoulder blades, and into the head.
 Whiplash affects virtually all the tissues in your neck, including the muscles, ligaments, and nerves.
 It can also affect the facet joints and discs between your vertebrae.

-This latter injury is the most common cause of neck pain following a car accident.
-Facet joint pain is commonly felt on the back of the neck, either side of center, where it’s tender to the touch, but it doesn’t show on x-rays or MRIs.
-Only physical palpation of that area can point to a diagnosis.
+Facet joint pain is the most common cause of neck pain after a car accident.
+Typically, you feel facet joint pain on the back of your neck, on either side of center.
+If you touch the back of your neck, you might notice that the region is tender to the touch.
+Damage doesn’t always show up on X-rays: only physical palpation of the area can lead to a facet joint pain diagnosis.

-Neck pain that becomes chronic following whiplash is usually caused by disc injury.
-The bundles of fibers that make up the outer wall of the disc (the anulus) can be torn during a whiplash trauma, which can result in the disc herniating or degenerating.
-This causes irritation or compression of the nerves that run through the area, triggering pain to radiate into the arms, shoulders and upper back, perhaps also causing muscle weakness.
+If you have chronic neck pain after whiplash, then it’s likely due to disc injury.
+Disc injuries occur when the bundles of fibers making up the outer wall of the disc – known as the anulus – become torn during whiplash trauma.
+This leads to the disc herniating or degenerating, causing irritation or compression of the nerves that run through the area, triggering pain that can radiate into the arms, shoulders, and upper back.
+This pain can also lead to muscle weakness.

 Low back pain

 You may experience lower back pain after a car accident.
 Approximately 50% of whiplash victims will experience lower back pain.
 Lower back pain is particularly common for those involved in rear impact collisions or side impact collisions.
 The lower back will not typically experience the same extent of flexion-extension injury as the neck.
 However, it still experiences significant compression during the first two phases of the whiplash process.

 Chiropractic care may be able to relieve symptoms of whiplash, getting you on the long-term path towards rehabilitation.
 Call 720-493-5885 for a free consultation from the leading chiropractor in Lakewood, Colorado.